johnturner4004/Learning_CPP/README.md

 ## 8 Arrays

-This explores storing arrays in variables, updating values, and retrieving values from array variables
+This explores storing arrays in variables, updating values in arrays, and retrieving values from array variables.
+An array is a variable that contains a series of values.

 ### Things Learned from Arrays